 Have you ever wondered if your child’s behavior is truly a behavior issue?
 Maybe there seems to be an underlying sensory issue going on?
 Many times it is hard to tell if a behavior is truly a behavior or if your child is reacting to sensory problems in their body.

-In this 5 week series, I hope to give you some ideas and answers on whether your child’s behavior is truly sensory related or not.
+In this 5 week series on behavior and sensory processing, I hope to give you some ideas and answers on whether your child’s behavior is truly sensory related or not.

 A couple of months ago, I attended a continuing education class by Debra Dickson, RPT titled “Is it Sensory?
 Or is it Behavior?”.
 She gave us a lot of great information that I am going to be sharing with you over the next 5 weeks.
 She has also given permission for this information to be shared.
 If you wish to find out more about Debra and her books or her services, you can visit her web-site Therapy Works, LLC.

 Also please note, this series only looks at behavior as linked to sensory responses.
 There are definitely kids who have a behavior component as well as a sensory component to their responses and behaviors.
 And kids will be kids.
 They are going to throw fits over not getting something they wanted, or for seemingly no reasons at all.
 That just comes with the territory.
 I am not a licensed behavior therapist.

 If you feel your child’s extreme behavior is truly a behavior and not only sensory related, please get in contact with your physician and a behavior therapist.
 And the same goes for sensory, if you feel your child has major sensory processing problems, again consult your physician and occupational therapist.
 As I stress in this entire series, every child is different and sensory is NOT a “fix all” type of thing.
 But it can definitely help, so keep reading. 🙂